2020s energy crisis: Decoupling of gas and electricity prices

 The debate has intensified in Europe on mechanisms to reform the energy and electricity market in the face of this crisis.
 One proposed solution is separating gas prices from electricity prices.
-As European Commission President, Ursula von der Leyen stated in her 2022 State of the Union Address: “The current design of the electricity market no longer does justice to consumers.
+As European Commission President, Ursula von der Leyen stated in her 2022 State of the Union Address: "The current design of the electricity market no longer does justice to consumers.
 They should reap the benefits of low-cost renewable energy sources.
 Therefore, we need to separate the dominant influence of gas on the price of electricity.
-That is why we are undertaking a deep and comprehensive electricity market reform.”
+That is why we are undertaking a deep and comprehensive electricity market reform."

-Indeed, in April this year, Spain and Portugal obtained preliminary approval from the European Commission to set a maximum gas price of 50 euros/MWh for an entire year.
+In April 2022, Spain and Portugal obtained preliminary approval from the European Commission to set a maximum gas price of 50 euros/MWh for an entire year.
 This decision and violation of European market rules were justified because Spain and Portugal can get gas from North African pipelines and therefore do not depend primarily on Russian gas, which places them in a safe position.
-Portugal had 1–3% increase in electricity prices, limited partially due to high levels of domestic sources such as hydropower, solar and wind.

-However, the European Commission has yet to decide on this issue, despite numerous suggestions from member states such as Greece.

-European customers have proved that price signals can be useful by voluntarily reducing their gas consumption by 23% in August and 7% overall so far in 2022 compared to the average over the previous three years.
+Portugal had 1–3% increase in electricity prices, limited partially due to high levels of domestic sources such as hydropower, solar, and wind; however, the European Commission had yet to decide on this issue, despite numerous suggestions from member states such as Greece.
+European customers proved that price signals can be useful by voluntarily reducing their gas consumption by 23% in August and 7% overall so far in 2022 compared to the average over the previous three years.